alltheflow/iCopyPasta/README.md

 # iCopyPasta

-iOS app for your pasteboard feed
+iOS app for your pasteboard feed, demo app for experimenting with [RxSwift](https://github.com/ReactiveX/RxSwift).